What do I need to look for when choosing a yacht?

 Once we have identified the vessel that fits your needs, West Nautical plays an instrumental role in achieving a successful agreement, including arranging sea trials, valuations and a thorough survey.
 We handle many aspects of the negotiation phase on the clients’ behalf, working with their lawyers and advisers through to successful completion.

 West Nautical works hand-in-hand with our clients to guide and advise on every aspect of the purchase, including identifying operational management requirements and support for their acquisition.
-Ultimately, our objective is to ensure that the process is smooth and trouble-free, with the client achieving their goal of purchasing the yacht of their dreams.
+Ultimately, our objective is to ensure that the process is smooth and trouble-free, with the client achieving their goal of purchasing the private yacht of their dreams.

 Yachts come in all shapes and sizes.
 The West Nautical team are well versed in advising potential owners in making the right purchase.